 Drive.
 Other sewers in Courtenay Drive, Charters Street and Wyber Place have been replaced or repaired.
 A 1.2m diameter stormwater pipe to the east of Courtenay

 Drive was also damaged and will be partially replaced.

 The project is

-expected to be completed later this year.
+expected to be completed by early February 2018.

 will be closed for through-traffic at times during May, June and July to enable